theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/Power-BI-Connector-(beta)/pbi-custom-connector.md

 This connector has been developed following Microsoft's guidelines for [custom connectors in Power BI](https://docs.microsoft.com/en-US/power-bi/desktop-connector-extensibility).

 When using *Power BI Desktop* the .mez file needs to be copied to *[Documents]\Power BI Desktop\Custom Connectors*.
+Please create this directory manually if it does not exist.
 After copying the file you may need to restart Power BI. <br>

 Also, you need to change the security level for [Data Extensions](https://docs.microsoft.com/en-us/power-bi/desktop-connector-extensibility#data-extension-security) within Power BI to *Allow any extension to be load without validation or warning*.
 Otherwise the *Xtract Universal (beta)* datasource will not be visible within Power BI.